EOEPCA/iam/docs/index.md

 - Provide Single Sign-on
 - Support Identity Federations
 - Fine grained policy enforcement
-- Integration of existing PEPs and IAMs
+- Integration of existing PEP's and IAM's
 - Provision of a PEP template

 For authentication, the IAM BB provides a central identity provider (IdP) that integrates